CyberSource/cybersource-rest-client-dotnet/docs/PaymentInstrumentApi.md

 <a name="getpaymentinstrument"></a>
 # **GetPaymentInstrument**
-> TmsV1PaymentinstrumentsPatch200Response GetPaymentInstrument (string profileId, string vCMerchantId, string vCCorrelationId, string tokenId, string clientApplication = null)
+> TmsV1PaymentinstrumentsPatch200Response GetPaymentInstrument (string tokenId)

 Retrieve a Payment Instrument